Fatomk11295/Graduation_project/README.md

 - Biological questions

-  Which samples are more reliable to compare to AML, samples collected from Bone marrow or whole blood?
+  Which samples are more reliable to compare to TCGA AML, samples collected from Bone marrow or whole blood?

-- Litreature review

-- Databases to be used
+  Several articles used samples collected from Bone marrow as control when studying Acute Myeloid Leukemia (AML) gene expression profile, while others used samples obtained from Whole blood.
+Therefore, the first question we asked ourselves was “In a world full of data, which data set is the best to use ?”.
+If we want to study the AML gene expression profile to find a new targeting pathway to treat AML we have to use samples as a case.
+Selecting the optimum control sample will form the foundation of our study.

 -----------